vikasakankshasharma-jpg/team4job/README.md

 ### User System
 *   **Secure Registration & Login:** Email/password-based authentication via Firebase Authentication.
 *   **Dual Roles:** Users can sign up as a "Job Giver" or "Installer".
 A user can hold both roles and switch between them from their profile menu without logging out.
-*   **Installer KYC Verification:** Installers must complete a mock Aadhar verification process (using OTP `123456`) to become "verified".
-This unlocks bidding capabilities. **Note:** In a production environment, this mock flow would be replaced by a real KYC service provider like Cashfree Verification Suite.
+*   **Installer KYC Verification:** Installers must complete an Aadhar verification process to become "verified".
+This unlocks bidding capabilities and is a prerequisite for receiving payouts.
 *   **User Profiles:** Public-facing profiles showing relevant information (name, member since, tier, rating for installers).

 ### Job & Bidding Workflow